ait-energy/ariadne-json-route-format/README.md

 ## Coding Style
 - implicit public constructor without arguments (used by jackson for deserialization)
 - static createXY methods as shortcuts for building typical instances
-- all members are private and mutable (and initialized where they are defined)
+- all members are private and mutable
+  - initialization of complex types when they are defined and so that they are mutable (i.e. new HashMap<>() instead of Collections.emptyMap())
 - getter methods for all members (used by jackson for serialization)
 - setter methods for all members (used by jackson for deserialization)
-  - create defensive copies of complex data structures
+  - create defensive mutable copies of **external** complex data structures (e.g. the additionalInfo Map, but not of objects belonging to the route format, such as the GeoJSON classes)
   - return the object itself (so calls to setter methods can be chained similar to the builder pattern)
 - for easy generic extension the map "additionalInfo" is provided for many classes
-- validate() method for checking if the state of the class is legal (use exceptions? or just return a boolean - in that case you don't know what's wrong!) **TODO**
+- validate() method for checking if the state of the instance is legal, which throw an IllegalArgumentException including a description of what's invalid (in-depth-checking: classes should call validate on all instances they contain, e.g. a navigation instruction calls validate() of the landmarks it contains)
 - optional members
   - use java.util.Optional<T> as member (not Java serializable, but we don't need that)
   - just use T in the setter method, create with Optional.ofNullable(t), so that unsetting of a member is possible